orieasterly/portfolio/README.md

 # 2. SKU Listings Dashboard - May 2020 - Present

 ## Objective
-Developed an SKU Listings Dashboard to provide a detailed analysis of each SKU's cost and its impact on profitability.
-The dashboard gathers information from sales reports, profit and loss statements, and cost of goods sold (COGs), including labor costs and the impact of discounts.
-The primary goal is to outline the cost breakdown for each SKU, tracking its journey from sales revenue to net profit.
+Developed an SKU Listings Dashboard to provide comprehensive analysis of each SKU's cost and its impact on profitability.
+Extracted valuable insights by transforming information from sales reports, profit and loss statements, and cost of goods sold (COGs), impact of labor costs and discounts.
+The primary goal is to analyze the cost breakdown for each SKU, tracing the values from sales revenue to net profit.

 <details>
   <summary><strong>Key Features:</strong></summary>